Biodiversity of Guatemala

 According to ParksWatch and the IUCN, Guatemala is considered the fifth biodiversity hotspot in the world.
 The country has 14 ecoregions ranging from mangrove forest (4 species), in both ocean littorals, dry forests and scrublands in the eastern highlands, subtropical and tropical rain forests, wetlands, cloud forests in the Verapaz region, mixed forests and pine forests in the highlands.

 Over one third of Guatemala (36.3% or about 39,380 km^{2}) is forested (2005).
 About half of the forests (49.7% or roughly 19,570 km^{2}) is classified as primary forest which is considered the most biodiverse forest type.
 Tree species include 17 conifers (pines, cypress, including the endemic Abies guatemalensis), the most in any tropical region of the world.

 Although Guatemala is covered greatly by forests, they still have a deforestation rate of 1.7%, showing that these areas are under a big threat.
 There have been many conversations about whether or not these protected forests are actually safe from these threats.
 It seems as though they are not based on the percentage stated above.
 The funding for these protected areas, PA's, is insufficient and hard to keep.
 A new method called Payments for environmental services, PES, is reliable and cost friendly.
 In the future, PES can also provide protected areas with more funding so they can preserve the biodiversity of these forests better.
 The goal of PES is to provide better water services and cleaner water to save these forests.
-Two reason biodiversity PES is such a desirable new method are that it creates a new way of financing, and it can be sustainable based on the agreement of service users and providers.
+Two reasons biodiversity PES is such a desirable new method are that it creates a new way of financing, and it can be sustainable based on the agreement of service users and providers.

 In the past few decades, Guatemala has faced a great amount of deforestation, which has affected its biodiversity for the worse.
 Unlike other countries, however, Guatemala is a poor country with few resources to foster biodiversity in the country.
 There is little it can do to fix any problems that deforestation may cause.
 With the increase in the need for schools, agricultural land, and businesses in Guatemala due to the desperate need for financial support and stability, deforestation seems inevitable, and there is little that the country can do to help sustain the biodiversity in the country.

 A main problem that this change in land use has caused in Guatemala is poor soil quality.
 With land use changing from forests to agriculture and industry, the soil has lost its richness and the degradation of the soil is increasing especially in the land that is used in agriculture.
 Without changes made to protect the forests, the soil will continue to be negatively impacted, thus impacting how well plants will grow and what type of plants will grow.
 As changes in the soil continue, plants will no longer be able to thrive in their homeland, which will decrease the overall biodiversity in Guatemala.
 If no changes are made, the rich biodiversity of the country will soon fade away.